 The IMO continues to review and introduce new regulations on a regular basis.
-It is impossible to predict what additional regulations, if any, may be passed by the IMO, whether those regulations will be adopted by member countries and what effect, if any, such regulations might have on the operation of oil tankers. the Charterer has advised the Company that it currently intends to use the Vessels to deliver crude oil primarily to Northern Europe, East Asia, the United States and the Gulf of Mexico (primarily LOOP) from oil producing areas in the Arabian Gulf.
+It is impossible to predict what additional regulations, if any, may be passed by the IMO, whether those regulations will be adopted by member countries and what effect, if any, such regulations might have on the operation of oil tankers.
+The Charterer has advised the Company that it currently intends to use the Vessels to deliver crude oil primarily to Northern Europe, East Asia, the United States and the Gulf of Mexico (primarily LOOP) from oil producing areas in the Arabian Gulf.
 Because patterns of world crude oil trade are not constant, the Vessels may load crude oil in any crude oil producing areas of the world for delivery to areas where oil refineries are located.
-In the Company's opinion, trading of the Vessels in such areas will not expose the Vessels to regulations more stringent than those of the United States and/or the IMO.
-However, additional laws and regulations may be adopted which could limit the use of oil tankers such as the Vessels in oil producing and refining regions.
+In the Company's opinion, trading of the Vessels in such areas will not expose the Vessels to regulations may be adopted which could limit the use of oil tankers such as the Vessels in oil producing and refining regions.

-Environmental Regulation--OPA/CERCLA.
+Environmental Regulation--OPA/CERCLA